Trending at CACI

 It is difficult to talk about the dark web without acknowledging it as place where the worst of the worst tend to operate.
 That’s why CACI has partnered with human rights organizations such as the Anti-Human Trafficking Intelligence Initiative, The Innocent Lives Foundation, and The Asservo Project, and with other top technology companies such as AWS to ensure dark web investigators have secure and effective tools.

-“Customers who are the most emotive in how much they loved DarkBlue are those fighting child sexual abuse materials, fighting opioid trafficking, and other trafficking activities on the dark web,” Groendal said.
+“The customers who are the most passionate about DarkBlue are those fighting child sexual abuse materials, fighting opioid trafficking, and other trafficking activities on the dark web,” Groendal said.
 “We provide a very specific service to those people and for those mission sets.
-It’s safety and anonymity in a single solution.”
+It’s safety and de-anonymization of bad actors in a single solution.”

 Another growing user base of these solutions are special operations forces (SOF).
 Virtual access to the dark web allows them to prep for missions on a simpler and larger scale than in the past.
 For example, there traditionally may be only one machine available to a SOF user allowed to access the dark web, but a dozen people on a team.
 That’s not a problem with a virtual machine because they can just boot up another terminal.